-- based on statutory guidance from the Department for Education;1 - the Education Act 2002, section 51a, as amended by the Education Act 2011; - the School Discipline (Pupil Exclusions and Reviews) (England) Regulations 2012; - the Education and Inspections Act 2006; part 7, chapter 2.
-Which looks at parental responsibility for excluded pupils.2 - the Education Act 1996; section 579, which defines the 'school day'3 - the Education (Provision of Full-Time Education for Excluded Pupils)4 (England) Regulations 2007, as amended by the Education (Provision of Full-Time Education for Excluded Pupils) (England) (Amendment) Regulations 2014;5 - the Equality Act 2010;6 - Children and Families Act 2014;7
+- the Education and Inspections Act 2006; part 7, chapter 2.
+Which looks at parental responsibility for excluded pupils. - the Education Act 1996; section 579, which defines the 'school day' - the Education (Provision of Full-Time Education for Excluded Pupils) (England) Regulations 2007, as amended by the Education (Provision of Full-Time Education for Excluded Pupils) (England) (Amendment) Regulations 2014; - the Equality Act 2010;6 - Children and Families Act 2014; - The School Inspection Handbook, 8 which defines 'off-rolling'